Appdynamics/pcf-broker-upgrade/README.md

 This tool assists in upgrading 1.x to 4.x AppDynamics Service Broker tile.

 As 1.x -> 4.x upgrades are not supported in PCF.
-The tool generates scripts that can be applied for recreating AppDynamics Service instances that have existed as before and also a seperate tool to bind the service instances to the apps (if needed)
+The tool generates scripts that can be applied for recreating AppDynamics Service instances that have existed as before along with a seperate script to bind the service instances to the apps (if needed)

 ## Usage